9th Circuit Overturns $8M BNSF Libby Asbestos Verdict

 What Happens Next

 The stakes extend well beyond this single case.
-Montana Asbestos Claims Court Judge Amy Eddy has noted that if the appeals court reverses the verdict, BNSF would likely move to dismiss all pending cases related to its Libby operations.
+Montana Asbestos Claims Court Judge Amy Eddy previously noted that a reversal would open the door for BNSF to move to dismiss pending cases tied to its Libby operations.
 Attorneys representing Libby residents have said they are working on nearly 2,000 total cases against BNSF.

 In a separate development, Libby’s asbestos-screening clinic was shuttered in May 2025 after losing a lawsuit to BNSF Railway, leaving the community with fewer resources to monitor the long-term health effects of decades of asbestos exposure.